DavidB137/spsp/README.md

 # Simple publish-subscribe protocol

-SPSP connects low power IoT clients to MQTT or other protocols.
+SPSP connects low power IoT clients to MQTT[^mqtt] or other protocols.

 It's an extensible framework for publish-subscribe pattern.

 ### Reliability